E-commerce industry outlook: growth, channels, and pressure points

 A high-level view of where online retail is heading — with reference points from major industry forecasts (EMARKETER via Shopify), plus mobile, AI, and emerging markets.

 Global e-commerce keeps growing as a share of retail, but growth rates vary by region and category.
 Industry forecasters continue to project single-digit annual growth for global online sales through the late 2020s.
-As one widely cited data cut (EMARKETER, summarized by Shopify) outlines, worldwide retail e-commerce revenue was on track for roughly $6.4 trillion in 2025, with further expansion into 2026–2028 — online’s share of total retail is expected to climb toward the low twenties in percentage terms over that window.
+As one widely cited data cut (EMARKETER, summarised by Shopify) outlines, worldwide retail e-commerce revenue was on track for roughly $6.4 trillion in 2025, with further expansion into 2026–2028 — online’s share of total retail is expected to climb toward the low twenties in percentage terms over that window.
 Treat any point estimate as a forecast, not certainty.

 Reference-scale numbers (forecasts, not guarantees)